 Owning a garden comes with many advantages.
 The exertion involved in garden upkeep serves as a beneficial exercise, promoting physical health and mental wellbeing.
 Encouraging children to spend time in the garden not only enhances their health but also contributes to improved sleep patterns and academic performance.
 Cultivating your own vegetables in the garden ensures a healthier diet for your family and fosters a closer connection with nature.
 Moreover, gardening with your family cultivates shared family experiences centered around meaningful, physical activity.

-Of course you can also just get someone else to do the garden for you:-) A while ago we carried out a survey with some garden contractors on Tradesmen.ie.
+However, you can also go for a low maintenance garden and have all the benefits of lovely surroundings without the work:-) A while ago we carried out a survey with some garden contractors on Tradesmen.ie.
 We asked them how much it would cost ex vat to design and implement a low maintenance garden for an average home.
 We also asked had they any tips for the customer on having a good experience with the tradesman.
 Here is a selection of replies that we received below:-